josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧨_semantic_collapse.md

 2. **Emotional validation layer**
 3. **Illegitimate attribution layer**

-👉 trust is built on truth
-👉 then redirected through distortion
+Trust is built on truth, then redirected through distortion.

 This produces **causal compression** — complex systems reduced to single causes and enemies.